1962 journal on the Holy Land digitised

-The Representative Church Body Library (RCBL) has recently digitised a copy of a journal that was written by a young student, Patricia Ledbetter (now Smyth), as she travelled to Jerusalem and environs, via Holyhead, London, Frankfurt and Beirut, in September 1962.
+Among the key duties of the Representative Church Body Library (RCBL) is digitising materials in their custody for public use.
+Among those items that have been digitised is a copy of a journal that was written by a young student, Patricia Ledbetter (now Smyth), as she travelled to Jerusalem and environs, via Holyhead, London, Frankfurt and Beirut, in September 1962.

 For further information about the journal as well as other interesting projects undertaken by the staff at the RCBL, please visit the library at the following link: http://ireland.anglican.org/about/128